-In response to the sudden change in the situation in Ukraine in February 2022, the Group promptly launched a task force headed by the President to gather and analyze information and unify intentions within the Group, with the safety of our employees, partners, and all other stakeholders as the top priority.
+In response to the situation in Ukraine, the Group launched a task force headed by the President in 2022 to gather and analyze information and unify intentions within the Group with the safety of our employees, partners, and all other stakeholders as the top priority.
 While complying with the laws and regulations of each country, the Group takes the necessary measures as a company that provides products and services to society and industry.